Today's Service Time is 5–6 Business Days.

 Rule of Thirds

 The Rule of Thirds is a helpful compositional guide.
-As with any rule, it really is meant to be broken.
+But as with any rule, it can be broken.

 Shooting Receptions on Film